paullizer/azurePolicies/README.md

 ## Requirements
 1. Tenant with at least one management group.
-2. User has contributor or higher permissions to the management group.
+2. User has contributor or higher permissions to the management group or subscription
 3. Log Analytic Workspace for that use case
 4. Storage Account for that use case